Costa Rican football clubs in international competitions

 This is a list of Costa Rican football clubs in international competitions.
 Costa Rican clubs have participated in competitive international soccer competitions since at least 1962 for the first CONCACAF Champions' Cup.

-Costa Rican teams have traditionally been one of the more successful group of teams in the CONCACAF Champions League, winning the title six times and having five runners-up.
+Costa Rican teams have traditionally been one of the more successful group of teams in the CONCACAF Champions Cup, winning the title six times and having five runners-up.

 Who qualifies for CONCACAF competitions

-Since 2019, Costa Rican teams do not directly qualify for the CONCACAF Champions League.
-The top three finishers of the Liga FPD, the top tier of football in Costa Rica, qualify for the CONCACAF League, which is a secondary tournament.
-If a Costa Rican team finishes in the top six, they earn a berth into the CONCACAF Champions League.
+Since 2024, Costa Rican teams do not directly qualify for the CONCACAF Champions Cup.
+The top four finishers of the Liga FPD, the top tier of football in Costa Rica, qualify for the CONCACAF Central American Cup, which is a regional tournament.
+If a Costa Rican team finishes in the top six, they earn a berth into the CONCACAF Champions Cup.